Fulham Cemetery's cherry trees

 The south and south-east paths of the cemetery were also lined with flowering trees, planted around the same time in the 1950s (judging from aerial photos).
 Like the cherries, they are approaching the end of their natural life and most have been lost over the past 20 years – only 6 large trees remain.
 Their blossoms still create a beautiful display in spring, as do their autumn colours.

-The big trees appear to be Malus halliana, Hall crabapple, an East Asian species.
-Native to China, they were introduced to Japan in the Edo period (1603-1868), so perhaps they were chosen to complement the Japanese cherries.
-In Japan they are called Hanakai-do and are among the first to bloom.
-The most beautiful specimen sadly blew down in early 2024.
+The tall flowering trees along the south and south-central paths appear to be Malus halliana, Hall crabapple, an East Asian species.
+Native to China, they were introduced to Japan in the Edo period (1603-1868).
+In Japan crabapple blossoms are called Hanakai-do and are among the first to bloom.

 "Ukon" cherry